ahmadelgamal/BootCamp-Travel/README.md

 1. Fixes an error when deleting a favorite flight.
 1. Adds an error message if the internet is disconnected.
 1. Adds an error message if the search form is submitted without being filled up.
+1. Fixes an error when filling the city field in hotel search form.

 ## Installation
 No installation necessary.
 Simply visit the website.